The Good Old Days (British TV series): History

-Critical to the show, it was not only the performers who were "in character": the entire audience was required to dress in period costume, adding greatly to the atmosphere and allowing shots of the audience to be interspersed with the acts, particularly in the multiple sing-along acts.

-The Good Old Days was inspired by the success of the "Ridgeway's Late Joys" at the Players' Theatre Club in London: a private members' club that ran fortnightly programmes of variety acts in London's West End.
+The series was inspired by the success of the "Ridgeway's Late Joys" at the Players' Theatre Club in London: a private members' club that ran fortnightly programmes of variety acts in London's West End.
 The club was originally founded by Leonard Sachs and business partner Peter Ridgeway.

-Out of 245 episodes, 108 are believed to survive complete in the archives.
-63 of the surviving programmes were rebroadcast on BBC Four between December 2015 and February 2018.
+Out of 245 episodes, 108 are believed to survive complete in the archives; 63 of the surviving programmes were rebroadcast on BBC Four between December 2015 and February 2018.

 On 16 December 1983, Goodbye to the Good Old Days was shown, a documentary celebrating the end of the 30-year run that year; Barry Cryer served as narrator for the documentary.
 The final show aired on New Year's Eve that year.

-The pattern of the performances and compering were reassuring in their regularity, normally ending with the performers of the evening coming back on stage all assembled and singing with the whole audience "Down at the Old Bull and Bush".
-Whilst the pattern was unwavering, the performers themselves were usually contemporary faces.
-However, the well-known faces were interspersed with unknown acts if they represented a traditional style: tap-dancing duos; comedy acrobatics etc.